 It's time to implement the Petrie Park Master Plan that was developed with community in 2016.

 Funded in partnership with Level Crossing Removal Project (LXRP)

 we will be delivering a number of actions from the Masterplan to improve the

 Scope of works

-- Upgrading the path network
+- upgrading the path network

-- A new intergenerational playground
+- a new intergenerational playground

-- More greenery and tree plantings
+- more greenery and tree plantings.

 The delivery does not include all of the actions from the masterplan.
 No works will occur to existing buildings.